 “Computers are useless; they can only give you answers”.
 Pablo Picasso, 1968

 I read an excellent post recently by Martin Lindstrom about corporate indecisiveness.
 He states that companies get complacent by believing they understand what customers want.
 How do they know what customers want?
 Because their information tells them so — through insight they get from mining increasingly large mountains of data.
-Sounds great if it works, but as Mattel, McDonald’s, Starbucks and others have painfully learned, sound customer guidance that is hiding in plain sight and that should be used strategically by the business is often not acted upon, or missed completely.
+Sounds great if it works, but as Mattel, McDonald’s, Starbucks and others have painfully learned, sound customer guidance that is hiding in plain sight and that should be used strategically by the business is often not acted upon, or this “small data” missed completely.

 “Huddled underneath this false security blanket, corporate executives think they have an automatic ear to the ground but, instead, they have slowly drifted away from the heart and soul of the customer.”

 I totally agree with the premise, and the examples used are great, but I think something important has been left out of his observation.
 In my experience, valuable signals that customers regularly send get missed because decision makers in a position to receive them take their sights off these customers.
 They stop paying attention.
 Why?
 Because they’re too busy looking up (the corporate ladder), not out.

 It’s been stunning at times to observe — really smart, savvy people with customer-facing roles who devote so much energy to managing up, looking for ways to please the boss or maneuvering for their next position.
 They become easily distracted from the job at hand, always with one eye out for internal cues rather than both eyes on customer behavior.
 Curiosity towards customers diminishes, as does the collection of invaluable insight customers freely provide.
 In the process, this “small” data that should be playing a key part in helping to drive company strategy gets swept aside in favor of crunching a large pile of data.
 Worse still, the advice given to executives that is squeezed from this data often comes from analytics people who don’t regularly interact with customers.